sanleandrocs/sanleandrocs.github.io/lessons/lesson-03.md

 Let's make it rotate, so that when it hits the edge of the screen it appears at the other side of the screen again.

 To do so, we use if/else statements.
 An if/else statement can be constructed as follows.
-**Only one of the blocks will go through.**
+**Only one block of code will run when the if/else statement is evaluated.**
 ```javascript
 if( 5 == 5 ){
   print("It is true.");  // Either this happens